look919/resumeGnerator/readme.md

 ## ResumeGenerator

-This project is not online just yet
+You can check project online by clicking that [link](https://resume-generatoor.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Web application to create basic resume for junior web developers without commercial experience but with their own projects.
+Web application to create basic resume for junior web developers without big commercial experience but with their own projects.

-#### Running

-##### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### Things I learned during that project